oneapi-src/oneDPL/rfcs/README.md

 A typical flow for an RFC would include at least `proposed` and `supported`;
 however, any state can be skipped, depending on the progress and the needs.

+For a document that describes a wide set of functionality or a general direction and includes sub-RFCs for specific features, a few instances might simultaneously reside in different states, adjusted as necessary to reflect the overall progress on the direction and on its sub-proposals.

 See the README files in respective directories for additional information.

 ## Document Style Recommendations